mvolkmann/blog/src/smalltalk.md

 Create a new package for your code as described above.
-While still in the "Installed Packages" window, select the package and click "browse" to open a Browser window for the package.
+While still in the "Installed Packages" window, select the package and click "browse" to open a System Browser for the package.

 ## Messages